West Highland White Terrier / Westie(Poltalloch Terrier)

 The Westie first gained attention in 1907 as the Poltalloch Terrier, named for the home of Col. E.D.
 Malcolm, who had been promoting the short-legged white terriers for many years.
 The breed has gone under several different names, including Roseneath, Poltalloch, White Scottish, Little Skye, and Cairn.
 In fact, the AKC first registered them as the Roseneath Terrier in 1908, but the name was changed to West Highland White Terrier in 1909.
 Since that date they have made quite a name for themselves, being established as one of the most popular terriers in the home.

-The busy Westie is happy, curious and always in the thick of things.
-She is affectionate and demanding, one of the friendliest terriers.
-She is not friendly, however, toward small animals.
-She enjoys a daily romp in a safe area or a walk on lead, as well as playtime at home.
-She is independent and somewhat stubborn and may bark and dig.
+The busy Westie is often happy, curious, and always in the thick of things.
+They can be affectionate and demanding, one of the friendliest terriers.
+They are not friendly, however, toward small pets.
+They enjoy a daily walk or playtime in the yard, as well as playtime at home.
+They are independent and somewhat stubborn.
+They can be vocal and can dig.